f-droid/fdroid-website/_docs/Setup_an_F-Droid_App_Repo.md

 the recommended _fdroid/_ subdirectory.
 This gives the `fdroid` tool its own directory to work in, and makes the repo URL clearly marked as an F-Droid repo.
-Also, the F-Droid client will automatically search for a repository at the _/fdroid/repo_ path if the user only the server (e.g. "https://f-droid.org").
+Also, the F-Droid client will automatically search for a repository at the _/fdroid/repo_ path if the user only enters the server (e.g. "https://f-droid.org").
 Let's give our normal user control over this subdirectory in the web root so that we don't need to run the F-Droid tools as root (with _nginx_, the webroot is